-The KTM Taiping Railway Station (Stesen Keretapi Taiping) is located on the KTMB (Keretapi Tanah Melayu Berhad) Malaysian Railways, North - South Line, which travels the length of West Peninsular Malaysia, from Singapore to the Thai border at Padang Besar.
+The KTM Taiping Railway Station (Stesen Keretapi Taiping) is located on the KTMB (Keretapi Tanah Melayu Berhad) Malaysian Railways, West Coast Line, which travels the length of West Peninsular Malaysia, from Singapore to the Thai border at Padang Besar.

-That station is long gone and now a new train station in Taiping hosts an ever increasing number of high-speed Electric Train Services (ETS Trains) and Komuter Trains.
+That station is long gone and now a new train station in Taiping hosts an ever increasing number of high-speed Electric Train Services (ETS Trains) and cheaper KTM Komuter Trains (commuter trains).

 The older and slower diesel Intercity Express Trains are now all cancelled in this part of the country.

-The new ETS routes started operating from the 10th July 2015 and now you can travel to and from Taiping by high-speed train as far as Gemas to the south and Padang Besar station to the north (on the border with Thailand).
+The new ETS routes started operating in July 2015 and now you can travel to and from Taiping by high-speed train as far as Gemas to the south and Padang Besar station to the north (on the border with Thailand).

 These new trains have cut the travel time quite considerably compared to the old diesel Intercity Express Trains and more and more services have been added since they started.